sergeicu/sundai-global/Constitution.md

 2. **Hacker to Core Hacker**:
    - At least 3x launch lead (team leader)
    - At least 1x MC
-   - Significant contribution to the club beyond leading a team in a hack (e.g. help plan an entire hack of the day etc)

 ## Article VIII: Communication